doyensec/burp-session-switcher/README.md

 ## :rocket: Introduction

-Session Switcher is a Burp Suite extensions that allows to easily switch the "session" (cookies and headers) of an HTTP request to a different one on the fly, tailored for manual authorization testing.
+Session Switcher is a Burp Suite extension that allows you to easily switch the "session" (cookies and headers) of an HTTP request to a different one on the fly, tailored for manual authorization testing.

 ## :star2: Features

-The typical use case for Session Switcher is to replace cookies and headers in a request, in the Repeater or in the Proxy, with only a couple clicks; the goal is to quickly check for vulnerabilities such as horizontal and vertical authorization issues or IDORs.
+The typical use case for Session Switcher is to replace cookies and headers in a request, in the Repeater or in the Proxy, with only a couple of clicks; the goal is to quickly check for vulnerabilities such as horizontal and vertical authorization issues or IDORs.

 ### Request Editor

 ![Request Editor](assets/request_editor.png)

-This is the main tool of the extension, and it has everything you need for manual testing.
+This is the main tool of the extension and it has everything you need for manual testing.

-Here you have the main session selector that swaps the request's session with the one you choose.
+Here you have the main session selector, which swaps the request's session with the one you choose.
 The buttons just under it will allow you to quickly create, delete, modify, and update sessions.

 ### Sessions Tab